 Not convinced yet that online sailing courses are cool?
 Visit our fully interactive and completely free Basic Sail Trim Sailing Course.
 You'll see why online e-learning is SO MUCH BETTER than a boring old Book.

 The test is reasonably simple as long as you have read the material.
 You can take the test as many times as you like to pass or improve your score with out any extra cost.
-Once passed, you are awarded the NauticEd Skipper Certificate and you'll be on your way to building your sailing proficiency resume, which can be used with charter companies world wide.
+Once passed, along with the Maneuvering (and docking) Under Power course, you are awarded the NauticEd Skipper Certificate and Rank and you'll be on your way to building your sailing competency resume, which can be used with charter companies world wide.
 And the great thing, once you've registered, you can log back in for life for FREE to review the material and brush up your skills.
 We're constantly updating the course and adding information on new technologies as they emerge, so for just $67.50 - you'll always be up to date.

 The following illustration shows the parts of the sail and associated control lines.
 Of note is the bolt rope which is one of very few actual ropes on a boat (another is the bell rope).